 Narrow Your Choices

 Durable materials and high quality should always take top priority over the feature list.
 Find out whether the headgear in the welding helmet is well padded and balances the weight of the helmet.
 Check what users are saying about whether a helmet is very slim.
 It might be too small to wear for larger people.
-This also applies the other direction.
+This also applies in the other direction.
 If a helmet is too large for your head, it can let light in from behind, making it hard to see what you’re doing.

 It’s a good idea to join some online welding forums.
 That lets you read what other welders are saying about helmets.
 Members who are professional welders will often answer questions from amateurs.
 This is free education for the taking.